 The Yuba College Assessment Center is located at the Yuba College in Marysville in the 100B building.
 The College also offers placement testing at Clear Lake Campus, and the Beale Center.
-Contact a testing center for its testing schedule and hours of operation at one of the following locations: College Assessment Center (Yuba College) - (530) 741-6864; Clear Lake Campus - (707) 995-7900; Beale AFB Center - (530) 788-0973.
+Contact a testing center for its testing schedule and hours of operation at one of the following locations: College Assessment Center (Yuba College main campus in Marysville) - (530) 741-6864; Clear Lake Campus - (707) 995-7900; Beale AFB Center - (530) 788-0973.